-Little River UCC sustains a relationship with Dr. Anil Henry, acting medical superintendent and surgeon at Mungeli Christian Hospital, India.
+Little River UCC sustains a relationship with Dr. Anil Henry (pictured above), acting medical superintendent and surgeon at Christian Hospital Mungeli, India.
 We express our interest and support through correspondence, personal contact, and financial contributions.
 In return, the congregation gains an understanding of how Global Ministries, a joint program of the United Church of Christ and the Disciples of Christ, assists people in less prosperous countries who are part of our Christian concern.

 Lancaster Theological Seminary

 Lancaster Theological Seminary is the United Church of Christ seminary that serves the mid-Atlantic region.
 Since 1825, Lancaster has prepared people for ministry.
 Little River UCC provides financial support to Lancaster Theological Seminary.

 International Justice Mission

 Little River UCC has joined in partnership with the International Justice Mission, an international agency that brings rescue to victims of slavery, sexual exploitation, and other forms of violent oppression.
 IJM supports lawyers, investigators, and aftercare professionals in thirteen Asian, African, and Latin American nations.
 They work with local officials to secure immediate victim rescue and aftercare, prosecute perpetrators, and ensure that public justice systems effectively protect the poor.
 At home, volunteers advocate for US policies opposing sex trafficking and slavery.

 Little River UCC is a member of the National Religious Campaign Against Torture and its local chapter, the Washington Region Religious Campaign Against Torture, whose “Declaration of Principles for a Presidential Executive Order on Torture and Prisoner Treatment” our congregation has officially endorsed.

 Thelma Morris Fellowship for Missions